andrewrk/genesis/README.md

 ## Roadmap

+ 0. Fix text box when not enough characters
+ 0. Double clicking in a text box
  0. UI for the user to load a file.
  0. Load all the audio file's channels into memory.
  0. Display all of the audio file's channels in a list.